BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Delete Profile
 ``````````````
 Deletes a profile and all objects defined in that profile.
-If the profile is the active profile, it is deactivated first.
+If the profile is the active profile, it is deactivated first, so that any instantiated objects are
+cleaned up.

 Command request::